foss-for-synopsys-dwc-arc-processors/documentation/docs/toolchain/arc-classic/libs/iot/embarc-bsp.md

 interfaces to the processors and onboard devices.

 The embARC BSP code is originated from the embARC OSP.
-The code is reorganized with the same ARC HAL, device HAL and driver implementations for DesignWare IP peripherals.
+The code is reorganized with the same ARC HAL, device HAL and driver implementations for MIPS ARC IP peripherals.
 The operating systems, common libraries and applications are not included in the embARC BSP.
 The code in embARC BSP is independent from the build system.
 It can be ported to various build system easily.
 The lightweight